puvi034/RadioGroup/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## This contains the reusable RadioGroup and Radio input using the ReactJS library.
-The consumer of this component just need to follow the below intefeace
+The consumer of this component just need to follow the below interface

 ```
 <RadioGroup name="fruits" defaultValue="Apple" handleSelect={this.handleFruits}>